neuronflow/BraTS-Toolkit/README.md

 #### GPU defacing: "gpu_defacing"
 Activates GPU defacing - not implemented yet falls back to `cpu_defacing` for the moment.
 #### CPU defacing: "cpu_defacing"
 Activates mri-deface to deface using CPU.
-Use this mode for further processing on the Kraken (https://neuronflow.github.io/kraken/)

 ### Single vs. batch processing
  BraTS preprocessor offers processing files in `batch` or `single` mode.
 Please have a look at the respective example scripts / CLI commands for information how to use them.